 Infographic resumes include graphic design elements in addition to or instead of text.
 A traditional resume uses text to list a candidate's work experience, education, and skills, while an infographic resume uses layout, color, design, formatting, icons, and font styling to organize content.

-This summary (typically no more than a couple of sentences long) helps the candidate “sell” herself to the company to which she is applying.
+A resume with a profile section includes a concise summary of an applicant’s skills, experiences, and goals as they relate to a specific job.
+This summary (typically no more than a couple of sentences long) helps candidates “sell” themselves to the company to which they are applying.